Author: Maria Fischer • Fact checked by: Tara D. Thies • Oct. 27, 2020

-Going gluten free has become one of the most popular dietary trends over the past few years.
+Eliminating gluten has become one of the most lasting r dietary trends..
 In fact, one-third of Americans actively try to avoid eating gluten, according to NYU Langone,

 Gluten is a general name for the protein found primarily in wheat (including wheatberries, durum, emmer, semolina, spelt, farina, farro, graham, khorasan wheat and einkorn), barley and rye.
 Gluten has a glue-like property that helps foods maintain their shape.
 It’s what makes dough elastic and gives bread the ability to rise during baking.
 It also provides that chewy texture.